 The Old Telegraph Track is known for the water crossings, and it didn’t disappoint.
 From deep and muddy to crystal clear waters surrounded by rainforest, we came across all types.

 Nolan’s Brook (Bridge Creek) is one of the more notorious crossings and has a few entry options into a fun crossing.
 All four LandCruisers in our convoy crossed with ease under their own steam.

 The Jardine River marks the end of the Old Telegraph Track and the technical off-roading.
 The ferry shuffled us across this narrow but deep waterway before we headed north to Punsand Bay and indulged in a night of air conditioning and local seafood.

 We made the short hike out to Cape York at sunset and again with rods the following day.
 At low tide, it’s a quicker and easier route following the beach, but the trek up and over from the car park is pretty easy too and offers spectacular views.

 From Cape York, we cruised back to Cairns along Bamaga Road, bypassing the Old Telegraph Track.
-With just five days, early starts, efficient crew and no traffic or congestion, we were back in Cairns after a trip that ran at an exciting pace but at no time felt rushed.
+With just five days, early starts, no traffic or congestion and an efficient crew, we were back in Cairns after a trip that ran at an exciting pace but at no time felt rushed.